Growing tomatoes in a container

 Planting, Care and Feeding:

-Once your container is in place fill to within 2 inches of the pot with soil-less soil.
-Mix a controlled release fertilizer into the top 3 inches of the soil to feed your plants entirely through the summer.
-Feeding with supplements is recommended for longer growing season in different areas.
+Once your container is positioned, fill it with soil-less soil up to 2 inches from the top of the pot.
+Incorporate a controlled release fertilizer into the upper 3 inches of the soil to nourish your plants throughout the summer.
+It is advisable to use supplements for areas with extended growing seasons.

-A good disease resistant tomato is recommended, for instance: Big Beef or Better Boy.
-The size of this container will allow you to grow most any full-sized tomato to optimum growth.
-Each container will house 2 plants with leaves approximately 6-8 leaves each.
-After planting your tomatoes then set up your cage to support them as they grow.
+A disease-resistant tomato variety is suggested, such as Big Beef or Better Boy.
+The dimensions of this container will enable you to cultivate nearly any full-sized tomato to its fullest potential.
+Each container can accommodate 2 plants, each with approximately 6-8 leaves.
+After planting your tomatoes, set up a cage to provide support as they grow.

-If tomatoes plants are set out early in the season wrap a layer of plastic around the cage and over the top for protection but leave air holes for ventilation.
-When watering tomatoes plant top should be dry 3-4 inches below top before watering.
-And stop watering when you see water drainage coming out of the bottom of the pot.
-When your tomatoes start fruiting water daily, especially on hot days.
-When the branches go beyond the cage tuck them inside the cage.
-Pruning is beneficial in cooler climates for maximum fruit production but in warmer climates it is not necessary to prune because the leaves shade the fruit.
+If tomato plants are planted early in the season, wrap a layer of plastic around the cage and over the top for protection, ensuring to leave air holes for ventilation.
+When watering, the top of the tomato plant should be dry 3-4 inches below the surface before you water again.
+Cease watering when you observe drainage from the bottom of the pot.
+Once your tomatoes begin to bear fruit, water them daily, particularly on hot days.
+If the branches extend beyond the cage, gently tuck them back inside.
+Pruning is advantageous in cooler climates to maximize fruit yield, but in warmer regions, pruning is unnecessary as the leaves provide shade for the fruit.

-When fall comes be sure and harvest all your tomatoes before the first frost.
-You can eat them as fried green tomatoes or set them in a box to ripen.
+As fall approaches, ensure that you harvest all your tomatoes prior to the first frost.
+They can be enjoyed as fried green tomatoes or placed in a box to ripen.

 Growing tomatoes in pots...